stevejcl/dwarfium-scope-archive/README.md

 Add Darks Backup and Association with Dwarf:
 Support for managing Darks sessions, including adding and associating them with Dwarf sessions for processing.

-Regroup Object Sessions for Mosaic:
-The ability to group sessions based on objects, enabling easier management and creation of mosaics.

 ### Chapter 6: Contributing